 Drought Response Actions

-Stage 2 of Western’s Retail Water Shortage Contingency Plan includes the following shortage response actions:
+Stage 2 calls for the following water shortage response actions:

 - All plumbing leaks, improperly adjusted sprinklers, or other water conduits/fixtures that require repair or adjustment shall be corrected to the satisfaction of Western within 72 hours of customer notification by Western.